Skip to content

 /plugin update superpowers

-The plugin checks for updates and installs the latest version.
-I run this periodically to get new skills and bug fixes.
+I run this periodically to pick up new skills and fixes.

 Terminal window